ikr/ikr.su/resume_content.md

 ### 1996—2001

-I've obtained a **Bachelor's degree** from [Novosibirsk State University](http://www.nsu.ru) (NSU), having graduated with honors, with **100% excellent** grades in the diploma, which makes me **one of the top-2% students**.
+I've obtained a **Bachelor's degree** from [Novosibirsk State University](http://www.nsu.ru) (NSU), graduated with honors, with **100% excellent** grades in the diploma, which makes me **one of the top-2% students**.

 I studied at the department of mechanics and mathematics.
 We had _a lot_ of Math: mathematical analysis, theory of functions of a complex variable, mathematical logic, abstract algebra, computation methods, discrete mathematics, probability and statistics, you name it.
 Basically, the curriculum was: all the Math imaginable + gym class.

-In the last two years I was doing a research at the chair of programming.
+In the last two years I did the research work at the chair of programming.
 My qualification work subject was “Forming the object-oriented data structures tailor-made for the search tasks”.
 In essence that was a rather simplistic exploration of how one would go about building an object-oriented database.